patheticGeek/fitfinder/README.md

 pnpm dev
 ```

-This starts your app in development mode, rebuilding assets on file changes.
+This starts the app in development mode, rebuilding assets on file changes.

 ## Build